librsync/librsync/doc/whole.md

 These functions open files, process the entire contents, and return an overall result.
 The whole-file operations are the core of the \ref page_rdiff.

+This interface is implemented on top of the \ref api_streaming.
 Processing of a whole file begins with creation of a ::rs_job_t object for the appropriate operation, just as if the application was going to do buffering itself.
 After creation, the job may be passed to rs_whole_run(), which will feed it to and from two FILEs as necessary until end of file is reached or the operation completes.

 \see rs_sig_args()
 \see rs_sig_file()
 \see rs_loadsig_file()
-\see rs_mdfour_file()
 \see rs_delta_file()
 \see rs_patch_file()

-\ref api_streaming